-The Master of Divinity is a three-year academic program (30 credits) intended primarily for persons training for ordained ministry.
+The Master of Divinity is a three-year academic program (30 courses) intended primarily for persons training for ordained ministry.
 The program is designed as a process of theological, personal, and vocational formation, together with the development of professional competencies.
-It is intended to assist those who want to grow in their understanding of God and in knowledge of themselves.
-The College supports the church in its processes of vocational discernment, but ordination and employment in the church rests with the ecclesial authorities.
+The College supports the church in its processes of vocational discernment but is not in a position to guarantee ordination or employment in the church.

 Students are encouraged to take the entire program on a full-time basis (four to five courses a term in the fall and spring for three years, plus one or two courses in each of the two intervening summers).
-It is possible to begin studies on a part time basis or by taking online courses.
-A total of ten credits can come from online courses.
 The Master of Divinity program must be completed in no more than eight years.
-A minimum of three consecutive semesters must be devoted to full-time studies.
+Currently a minimum of two consecutive semesters must be devoted to full-time studies.
 The degree is awarded conjointly with the University of Toronto.